erick805/rickylau-dev/content/blog/debug/index.md

 Make sure you are looking at the right suite of test specs and click on the spec if you can, change into directory — if there is a deeper directory & run test script, pending other test specs manually works as well.

-By doing so you are isolating your unit test spec environment and all function calls will focus only on that block of code.
+By doing so you are isolating your unit testing environment and all function calls will focus only on that block of code.

 ![](2019-09-20-23-28-51.png)

 **Zero Linting Errors**:

 **Make sure there are no major linter errors and have a linter installed on your code editor!
-Otherwise, you will not be able to see your outputs in the console.**
+Otherwise, you will not be able to see any output in the console.**

 **Always write with tidy code and see if you have any syntax or reference errors.**